+Orphan Drugs

-Orphan Drugs.
-"Orphan drugs" are drugs developed to treat rare conditions and are designated as orphan pursuant to a 1983 law26 designed to enhance the economic feasibility of developing the drug.
-A provision of the Affordable Care Act27 excluded orphan drugs from 340B pricing for certain Covered Entities-free-standing cancer hospitals, critical access hospitals, sole community hospitals, and rural referral centers.
-However, in an interpretive ruling effective July 21, 2014, HHS clarified that Covered Entities may still receive the 340B discount for these drugs when they are purchased for use for conditions other than the rare condition for which the drug received orphan drug designation.28
+"Orphan drugs" are drugs developed to treat rare conditions and are designated as orphan pursuant to a 1983 law25 designed to enhance the economic feasibility of developing the drug.
+A provision of the Affordable Care Act26 excluded orphan drugs from 340B pricing for certain covered entities-free-standing cancer hospitals, critical access hospitals, sole community hospitals, and rural referral centers.
+In an interpretive ruling effective July 21, 2014, HHS took the position that covered entities may still receive the 340B discount for these drugs when they are purchased for a "non-orphan indication," i.e., used for conditions other than the rare condition for which the drug received orphan drug designation.27